A Couples Negril Review and what to expect at this all-inclusive resort.

 I think everyone’s biggest complaint about the whole trip is that there were five couples, so 10 of us, and they only would seat parties of 8 or smaller.
 So we never got to sit together except at lunch at the Grill when we move the tables around ourselves.

-We took the catamaran Cruise.
+We took the Catamaran Cruise.
 It was fun.
-They took us to some caves we took the catamaran Cruz and the glass bottom boat.
+They took us to some caves and we all jumped off the boat to swim into them and explore.
+We also took the glass bottom boat out for a night cruise and snorkeling.
 Both were very fun.

 When we booked we got a free excursion, for which Ricky and I chose ziplining.
-That shuttle ride was like is 60 Minute ride.
-I wear shorts and a t-shirt and some good sneakers.
-If I had been thinking about it I would have packed some yoga pants.
+That shuttle ride was like is a 60-minute ride.
+I wore shorts and a t-shirt and some good sneakers.
+If I had been thinking about it I would have packed some yoga pants to wear instead.
+Next time I guess.

 Definitely, take your sunscreen and bug spray.
 And if you run out of bug spray like we did you’ll have to buy $15 bug spray because the mosquitoes up in the canopy are ridiculous.
 Ziplining was super fun.
 I would highly recommend that.
 Also, the zip line guides were hilarious.
 They kept everybody laughing the whole time.
 Don’t forget some cash to tip your zipline team.

-They also have nighttime activities at the resort such as Life music and parties.
-One of the last night we were there was casino night.
-We played Blackjack.
+They also have nighttime activities at the resort such as live music and parties.
+One of the last nights we were there was casino night.
+We played Blackjack, but they also had poker, roulette, and craps.

 Since it is in Jamaica there’s a lot of marijuana around.
 I don’t remember the resort necessarily smelling of it, but the beach did.
 There were people walking up and down the beach selling it and bracelets, and flags, and whatever.
 They weren’t pushy and in your face though, at least on the resort.
 The exception was one guy who one of our friends in our group told him that if he found us the next day we would all buy a bracelet from him.
 So you better believe he found us.

 I felt super relaxed after the massage.
 I wish I’d gotten it earlier in the week.
 I think next time I will.
-But it was so so nice.
-We also got a body scrub.
-My skin felt so soft after.
+It was so so nice.
+We also got a body scrub which made my skin feel so soft after.
 It was amazing.

 On the day of check out, you simply pack your bags and leave them in your room.
-They will come get them for you and store them until the shuttle back to the airport.
+They will come get them for you and store them until you are ready to take the shuttle back to the airport.

 The airport there was business as usual.
 You can buy any alcohol you want to take home with you.
 The signs there say the US allows you to bring two bottles per person.
 I would double check with the Customs website.
 We brought three bottles with us and the Customs agent told us it was two bottles total so they were supposed to charge us for the third one but he wasn’t going to.